 Here at Cellino Law, we have discovered that construction accident victims often do not know about their rights.
 Some victims don’t even know they can go after compensation for the damages they have incurred.
 Others are under the impression that this type of compensation only covers medical expenses.

 Their illnesses or injuries typically take a lot of time to recover from and this results in significant losses and costs, such as lost wages, medical bills, and more.
-These victims can benefit from the assistance of a professional and experienced construction accident attorney in New York to obtain the compensation that they deserve.
+Victims can benefit from the assistance of our professional and experienced Buffalo construction accident attorneys to obtain the compensation that they deserve.

 If you recently sustained injuries in an accident on a construction site, we are here to help.
 Schedule your free appointment with our New York injury law firm.
 We will make sure you receive the compensation that you deserve for your claim.
 The best part of working with Cellino Law is the fact that if we are unable to win the case, you are not liable to pay us any fees.
 Contact our leading injury law firm as soon as possible to get the process started with our skilled and experienced personal injury lawyers in Buffalo.

 It’s sadly common to see people engaging in reckless behavior at worksites.
 Because of this, the risk of accidents is fairly high.
 At Cellino Law, our Buffalo construction accident lawyers are fully aware that construction accidents happen for a number of reasons.
 If you’re involved in an accident, you’ll want to be aware of your rights under the law.
 We can help our clients with a wide range of construction accident cases, such as:

 On construction sites, it’s common for both equipment and materials to be used at heights far above the ground.
 If precautions aren’t taken to secure these materials, there is a chance that they could fall to the ground, which could lead to an injury.
 It’s possible for a falling object to cause severe back, head, and neck injuries even if you’re wearing a hard hat and other safety equipment.